Basic Program Suggestions

 - Free of chemical junk.
 Some highly advertised brands put in all kinds of stuff for marketability and their tableting convenience: sugar, artificial colors that contain aluminum, artificial flavors, chemicals, carnauba wax, paint pigments & anti-freeze to name a few.
 No kidding!
 AVOID these.
 Look at this label.
 It is an example of one of those highly advertised vitamin supplements that contains many of these unnecessary ingredients, as well as relatively low amounts of nutrients (mostly in synthetic and less absorbable forms).
 See if you don’t fare better with a natural product instead.

 - Vitamin D – It has long been known that vitamin D is required to build bone.
 However, widespread deficiencies of vitamin D have begun to call attention to other benefits.
 The non-profit Vitamin D Council says that the vitamin is “a major factor in the pathology of at least 17 varieties of cancer as well as heart disease, stroke, hypertension, autoimmune diseases, diabetes, depression, chronic pain, osteoarthritis, osteoporosis, muscle weakness, muscle wasting, birth defects, periodontal disease, and more.”
 Deficiency is due only in part to inadequacy in food but also to people following advice to stay out of the sun and to use sunscreen.
 (Sun is the natural source of this vitamin.)
 Multivitamin/minerals usually contain very little.
 Many experts think the daily amount should be 1-2,000 IU.
-Other noted authorities say that the average adult needs 5,000 IU per day (or 1,000 IU per 25 lbs of body weight).
+Other noted authorities say that the average adult needs 7,000 IU per day including what is in the multi.
 Testing is clearly the best idea.
 The correct test is 25 Hydroxy Vitamin D ( NOT 125 Hydroxy Vitamin D. 20% of docs mistakenly order that test which may show high levels when you are really deficient).
 See this article for a thoughtful reaction to inadequate government guidelines.

 - Fish Oil -We have to really work at getting enough omega 3, especially because there is so much omega-6 in the food supply.
 This essential fat has been shown to be of benefit in prevention of heart disease, cancer and depression.
 It helps lower of triglycerides, reduces inflammation, improves bone health and aids dozens of other conditions.
 If you re-taste the supplement after you swallow it that is a sign it might not be fresh.
 Nordic Naturals is a very responsible brand that I take myself.